 How Did the Concept of Sustainability and Fashion Come Up?

 Until the 1950s, the fashion industry was more of a tailored, made-to-fit approach.
 During that time the clothing came up at a comparatively higher price.
 Creating a large consumer appetite due to a longer trend cycle due to slower production.
-Until after World War ll which led to economical prosperity.
+Until after World War ll which led to economic prosperity.
 As the purchasing power of consumers increased so did the production.

 With the increase in consumerism, textile production was also ramped up.
 But in 1974 after signing the Multi Fibre Agreement – MFA, the United States, and other countries followed a quota system which resulted in a decrease in the number of apparels from the importer.
 Resulting in a weaker garment industry and creating a heightened manufacturing cost of the apparel.
 This caused an increase in the demand for cheap clothing.

-It was during the 1990s, the retailers started focusing more on sustainability and fashion.
+It was during the 1990s, that retailers started focusing more on sustainability and fashion.
 A number of big retailers such as Nike started moving towards sustainability initiatives.
 After the 1992 Rio Earth Summit, brands like ESPRIT and Patagonia started to look out for ethical sources for their raw materials.
 As the 21st century approached, numerous technological innovations helped in upcycling the material, enhancing traceability, and reducing the supply chain.
 The impact of these changes can now be seen in Gen Z buyers and youngsters.

 Were Sustainable Clothing Brands Always There?